 What the Top Email Marketers are Doing

-A few months ago, I studied 10 of my favorite online marketers’ emails.
+A while back, I studied 10 of my favorite online marketers’ emails.
 Recently, I studied more than 30 email lists, across various niches.
 I found almost exactly the same patterns among both groups.

 Here’s what I found: